 Since the COVID-19 pandemic struck, the majority of businesses started doing home office.
 Now as the lockdown restriction eases up, people who can’t work from home are now being encouraged to go back to work.

-Business safety will become the priority, and for non-essential stores that are still waiting to reopen their sites, it is wise to start tick off the checklist for business safety in preparation for when the time comes.
+Business safety will become the priority, and for non-essential stores that are still waiting to reopen their sites, it is wise to start ticking off the checklist for business safety in preparation for when the time comes.
+This can be things such as checking the fire alarms are working correctly, to making sure you have a wide range of gloves (such as those available at Unigloves website) and masks available to protect employees from picking up bacteria.

 Here are a few aspects of business safety you must consider when it comes to looking after your shop and your employees.